pbek/nixbit/README.md

 # Nixbit

-An opinionated KDE Plasma application for updating the current NixOS system.
+A GUI application for updating your NixOS system from a Nix Flakes Git repository.

 ![Nixbit Screenshot](nixbit.webp)